RIAPS/riaps-integration/README.md

 Once you have the token you must use it everytime you want to download the new release in your machine.
 A trick is to create an environment variable GITHUB_OAUTH_TOKEN with the token value in your bash profile.

+# To Setup RIAPS Development Environment

+Instructions for setting up the RIAPS host development environment (Linux VM) can be found in the riaps-x86runtime folder.
+Instructions for creating a RIAPS Beaglebone Black SD Card Image can be found in the riaps-bbbruntime folder.